What Can Consumers Expect After the Formation of Malaysia SST?

 Manufacturing activities of people/businesses such as jewelers, tailors, vanishing table tops, engraving, opticians, etc.

-Special treatment is applicable for certain designated duty-free areas like Tioman, Langkawi, and Labuan.
-The treatment is also extended for special areas like joint development, licensed manufacturing warehouse, licensed warehouse, and free zone.
-More information about SST Treatment in Designated Area and Special Area
+Special treatment is applicable for certain duty-free areas like Tioman, Langkawi, and Labuan.
+The treatment also applies for special areas like joint development, licensed manufacturing warehouse, licensed warehouse, and free zone.
+More information about SST Treatment in Designated Area and Special Area.

 Registered people can deduct a service tax in their returns to terminate and cancel services or for other reasons such as lowering discounts or premiums.